JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 - Time To Live / Hop Limit - when it expires

 **Main body + tail**
-- Actual data to be transmitted
+- Actual data to be transmitted (packets are equally sized ussually idk)
 - Checksum - check for errors

 A TCP/IP packet could contain: